‹ Back to New at Amity Blog

 How Can AITD Improve Your Corporate Sustainability Journey?

-While companies are becoming more aware of the importance of sustainable practices, training has become the cornerstone of this change.
+While companies are becoming more aware of the importance of sustainable practices, training has become the key to this change.
 Amity Institute of Training and Development (AITD) offers tailored training programmes that can help organisations implement sustainable practices effectively.

 The Role of AITD in Corporate Sustainability

-• Sustainability Reporting: It guides the individual on how to communicate their sustainability efforts and achievements to the stakeholders.
-This improves transparency and accountability.
+2. Sustainability Reporting & Disclosure: It guides the team on how to make clear sustainability reports and achievements to the stakeholders.
+This improves transparency and follows global standards.

 Namit